railsblueprint/rb-mina-test-1752972786/README.md

 `overmind start` (requires [overrmind](https://github.com/DarthSim/overmind) to be installed)

 Open http://localhost:3000 in browser.
 You should home page.
 Use superadmin@localhost / 12345678 to login.
 Change port in .env file.
-This is extremly useful when you have to work on several projects and parallel.
+This is extremly useful when you have to work on several projects in parallel.

 ### Deploying to server
 Rails blueprint is configured for single-server deployment using 2 stage: staging and production.